apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 1. The check for existing data in a `create()` call with `overwrite=False`, may take place in the `create()` call itself, in the `close()` call prior to/during the write, or at some point in between.
-Expect in the special case that the object store supports an atomic `PUT` operation, the check for existence of existing data and the subsequent creation of data at the path contains a race
+In the special case that the object store supports an atomic `PUT` operation, the check for existence of existing data and the subsequent creation of data at the path contains a race
 condition: other clients may create data at the path between the existence check